kalliste/seL4-c89/README.md

 Build Instructions
 ------------------

-See the seL4 website for [build instructions][6].

 ### Development build for this fork

-Our builds always target the `X64_verified` configuration and use Ninja instead of GNU Make for both the pristine and preconfigured trees.
+Our builds of the pristine/ folder always target the `X64_verified` configuration and use Ninja instead of GNU Make.
 The procedure below has been verified to produce `kernel.elf` from the pristine sources on a 64‑bit host.